Solve Your CPAP Machine Side Effects

 Restful sleep is an integral part of good health.
 Most people need 7 to 8 hours of sleep to function optimally.
 If you suffer from sleep apnea, you may also struggle with CPAP machine side effects.
-CPAP devices have been the standard of care for sleep apnea for decades.
+CPAP machines, or continuous positive airway pressure, devices have been the standard of care for sleep apnea for decades.
+These machines work by delivering pressurized air to keep the airways open during sleep.
 However, if the associated side effects bother you, you may not use your device as needed.
 Let’s look at how to solve common CPAP machine side effects.

 Don’t Wait to Find Help